toddaboo/toddgrabowsky.github.io/_posts/2016-08-23-how_to_make_a_website.md

 5. Open you newly forked repository and click the "Settings" tab
 ![github repo settings tab](https://pages.github.com/images/settings@2x.png)
 6. In the "Repository Name" field, type: yourusername.github.io (replace "yourusername" with your github username) and click "Rename"
 7. Now if you navigate to https://yourusername.github.io, you should see a copy of the website that you forked.
-Now you just need to customize it:
+Now you just need to customize it.
+I say "just", but this can be the most time-intensive part.
+If you're anything like me, then you could spend days, weeks, even years tweaking little aesthetic or usability things.
+The next step at least gives you a place to start.
 8. Most Jekyll themes can be customized by editing the "_config.yml" file.
 There are three ways to do this:
   + editing the _config.yml file direcly in the browser at github.com
   + using a third party github content editor like [Prose](http://prose.io/) by Development Seed, or